crpietschmann/portfolio/_posts/2013-03-16-what-e2809cvare2809d-really-means-in-ce28093ite28099s-not-e2809cvariante2809d.markdown

 }
 .csharpcode .lnum { color: #606060; }</style>

-<p>Now, imagine that we need to change our Factory.GetPerson method from returning a Teacher instance to returning a Student instance.
-The code would need to be changed to this:</p>
+Now, imagine that we need to change our Factory.GetPerson method from returning a Teacher instance to returning a Student instance.
+The code would need to be changed to this:

 <pre class="csharpcode"><span class="rem">// static factory changes to this</span>
 <span class="kwrd">public</span> <span class="kwrd">static</span> Factory {